 In 2014, Ruth invited Martin to help develop a Chocolate Showpiece Masterclass for The Chocolate & Pastry School.
 Students would design and assemble 1-2m high showpiece, following a theme such as ‘Pinocchio’ or ‘Music’.
 Over time, these courses attracted top pastry chef talent, including Graham Hornigold (Hakkasan), Cherish Finden (Judge, Crème de la Crème), and Hideko Kawa (The Fat Duck).

 2015 was another busy year for Ruth and Cocoa Black.
 As well as judging the UK Chocolate Masters with Michel Roux Jr., Cocoa Black was commissioned to support some big public sector events.
 Among them was a nationwide campaign promoting the launch of the £294M Borders Railway by Her Majesty the Queen.

 Sponsored by Scottish Borders Council, Ruth’s golden ticket campaign saw 25,000 bespoke branded chocolate bars distributed to schoolkids across the region.
 The campaign raised over £20,000 for the Cash for Kids charity.

 Cocoa Black also designed and built the now famous Chocolate Flying Scotsman with Martin Chiffers and his assistant Princess Samira (aka The Train Gang).
 The showpiece was positioned at Waverley Station in Edinburgh, adjacent to an international press gallery awaiting the arrival of Her Majesty the Queen.

 Both campaigns received widespread national and international media coverage, with the Chocolate Flying Scotsman being featured on numerous news channels, and in Waitrose magazine.
 Pete Waterman, music producer and former owner of the original train, shared the ‘Making of the Chocolate Flying Scotsman’ video through his social media channels.
-Ruth received a special mention in the Scottish Parliament.
+Cocoa Black received a special mention in the Scottish Parliament.